Kentucky’s Retail Food Code Has Changed

 HOT AND COLD HOLDING

-- Required hot holding temperature for PHF has been lowered from 140°F to 135° F or above.
+- Required hot holding temperature for TCS food is 135° F or above.

-- Required cold holding temperature for refrigeration units must now be able to maintain 41° F or below.
+- Required cold holding temperature for refrigeration units must be able to maintain 41° F or below.
 Eggs may still be held at 45° F or below.
-Limited exceptions are made for 5 years for existing equipment that can maintain 45° F but not 41° F.

 COOLING TIMES AND TEMPERATURES